 The project of the Superior Well Office will be done with NO ADDITIONAL TAX DOLLARS!
 Through our partnership with the City and the Excelsior Springs Museum & Archives, the Steering Committee will complete the project solely with donations, volunteer time and donated materials.

 Our kick off for the fundraising campaign begins on November 15 and we are taking donations and pledges now.
 We invite you to be listed as a “Kicker” by helping us begin the campaign.
-Please complete the online pledge form and send your check made payable to Superior Office Steering Committee or SOCC and mail to the Excelsior Springs Museum & Archives, 101 E. Broadway, P.O.
+Please complete the online pledge form and make online payment or send your check made payable to Superior Office Steering Committee or SOCC and mail to the Excelsior Springs Museum & Archives, P.O.
 Box 144, Excelsior Springs, MO 64024 as soon as you can!

 HELP SAVE OUR CITY’S HERITAGE!